-If you’ve recently hit the green and realized “my golf swing has no power”, don’t panic.
+If you’ve recently hit the course and realized “my golf swing has no power”, don’t panic.
 This is actually a common problem many golfers run into and fortunately, it’s a relatively easy fix.
 Most golfers want to hit the ball farther in order to make their game easier, so when you lose that type of power, it can be devastating to your game.

 If you’ve found that your swing has lost the power it once had, issues with shoulder and hip rotation are often to blame.
 However, the key to gaining more yards to your swing isn’t just about better shoulder rotation, more follow through, or a better release.
 It often involves having a better understanding of your own swing in order to determine what you’re doing right and what you need to work on.
 Every golfer will have their own strengths and weaknesses with their personal swing.
 Typically, when a golfer attempts to add more power to their swing, they end up trying for more rotation, but this type of extra effort can be overkill and can make your swings less efficient.

 My golf swing has no power, how can I get it back?
 Practice drills that focus on improving rotation, sequencing, and timing.
 You don’t have to be physically strong to generate more power in your swing.
 However, it’s also important to note that what works for one golfer may not work for the next, when it comes to rotation and generating more power.
 Often, using the proper body mechanics and improving your timing and rotation can be enough to see a major improvement in the type of power you generate.

 Generating more power in your swing isn’t about bulging muscles or even hitting the ball harder, it’s about going back to the basics, and identifying what you’re doing wrong, or differently, in order to get to the underlying reason as to why you’re not hitting with the type of power you once did.